-10.3.1 Competitor Analysis
+10.5.1 Competitor Analysis

 Competition refers to rivalry among various firms operating in a particular market that satisfy the same customer needs.
 The industry structure affects long run profitability.
 Therefore, competitors should be understood and monitored.
 Their actions can spoil an otherwise attractive industry, their weaknesses can be a target for exploitation and their response to a firm's marketing initiatives can have impact on its success.
-Competitive information can be obtained from marketing research surveys, recruiting competitors' employees (sometimes interviewing them is sufficient), secondary sources (trade magazines, distributors, stripping down competitors products and gathering competitors' sales literature).
+Competitors' employees (sometimes interviewing them is sufficient), secondary sources (trade magazines, distributors, stripping down competitors products and gathering competitors' sales literature).

-A company needs to answer five key questions
+A company needs to answer five key questions :

-Who are the competitiors?
+(i) Who are the competitiors?